Why Upstart Shares Are Falling | Benzinga

 Why Upstart Shares Are Falling

-Upstart Holdings Inc (NASDAQ:UPST) shares are trading lower by 8.3% at $178.24 after Morgan Stanley initiated coverage on the stock with an Equal-Weight rating and announced a price target of $200.
+Upstart Holdings Inc (NASDAQ:UPST) shares are trading lower by 10% at $161.70 on continued weakness.
+Morgan Stanley on Wednesday initiated coverage on the stock with an Equal-Weight rating and announced a price target of $200.

 Upstart provides credit services.
 The company provides a proprietary, cloud-based, artificial intelligence lending platform.
 The platform aggregates consumer demand for loans and connects it to the network of Upstart AI-enabled bank partners.
 The revenue of the company is primarily comprised of fees paid by banks.